Zikfle/analyse_mots_abstraits/README.md

 Our dataset contains child‑spoken transcripts annotated by linguistic experts.

 The **data‑analysis** part of the project does three things:
-1. **Parse the preprocessed dataset in a large .tsv file** – read all the .cha preprocessed .cha file in a folder and save the data into a .tsv file where each lines is an utterance with all it's metadata (role, age ...) in a raw fashion.
+1. **Parse the preprocessed dataset in a large .csv file** – read all the preprocessed .cha file in a folder and save the data into a .csv file where each lines is an utterance with all it's metadata (role, age ...) in a raw fashion.
-2. **Extract Tokenisation & POS‑tagging from CLAN** – read the .tsv dataset and parse the %mor information into different column (lemma,POS,flexion).
+2. **Extract Tokenisation & POS‑tagging from CLAN** – read the .csv dataset and parse the %mor information into different column (lemma,POS,flexion).
-3. **Annotate the nouns** – read all the lines and create a new .tsv dataset where each line is a flagged noun and associate to that noun (from it's lemma) the relevant variable value (hyperonymy, valance, imageability...)
+3. **Annotate the nouns** – read all the lines and create a new .csv dataset where each line is a flagged noun and associate to that noun (from it's lemma) the relevant variable value (hyperonymy, valance, imageability...)

 **Table 1 – Overview of the variables studied in the memoir**